 - Figure out what your connection to the person is – the same school?
 A shared interest or hobby?
 A similar ethnic background?
 Similar industry/sector interests?

 If you cannot find any connection, you could still contact the person but he/she should be lower on your priority list.

-If you can find a connection, great… now you just have to leverage it correctly.
+If you can find a connection in the investment banking networking process, great… now you just have to leverage it correctly.

 Mistake #2: Incorrect Email Setup

 You should set up a separate Gmail account for networking purposes, and use it for networking only and nothing else.